timlabs/uscode/United States Code/TITLE 29-LABOR/CHAPTER 18-EMPLOYEE RETIREMENT INCOME SECURITY PROGRAM/SUBCHAPTER III-PLAN TERMINATION INSURANCE/Subtitle A-Pension Benefit Guaranty Corporation/Subtitle A-Pension Benefit Guaranty Corporation.md

 ### §1305.
 Pension benefit guaranty funds
 #### (a) Establishment of four revolving funds on books of Treasury of the United States
-* There are established on the books of the Treasury of the United States for revolving funds to be used by the corporation in carrying out its duties under this subchapter.
+* There are established on the books of the Treasury of the United States four revolving funds to be used by the corporation in carrying out its duties under this subchapter.
 One of the funds shall be used with respect to basic benefits guaranteed under section 1322 of this title, one of the funds shall be used with respect to basic benefits guaranteed under section 1322a of this title, one of the funds shall be used with respect to nonbasic benefits guaranteed under section 1322 of this title (if any), and the remaining fund shall be used with respect to nonbasic benefits guaranteed under section 1322a of this title (if any), other than subsection (g)(2) thereof (if any).
 Whenever in this subchapter reference is made to the term "fund" the reference shall be considered to refer to the appropriate fund established under this subsection.

 #### (b) Credits to funds; availability of funds; investment of moneys in excess of current needs
 * (1) Each fund established under this section shall be credited with the appropriate portion of—